E-levy will ‘happen’ – Majority

 Parliament resumes January 25, 2022

-In an interview on state broadcaster, GBC Breakfast Show on Thursday January 6, 2022, deputy majority chief whip, Habib Iddrisu indicated that the majority was readying itself to pick up from where it left off the bill in 2021.
+In an interview on state broadcaster, GBC Breakfast Show on Thursday January 6, 2022, deputy Majority Chief Whip, Habib Iddrisu indicated that the majority was readying itself to pick up from where it left off on the bill in 2021.

 He intimated that Ghanaians were already paying taxes on electronic transactions but revenue generated was not accrued to the state.

-“The e-levy when we come back to parliament….we only adjourned and it was in form as it was….we adjourned when we come back, the majority side and the leader of government business who’s the majority leader will look at how government business will go and we will table it…..the e-levy as I have said is part of the budget that has been approved, it is part of the appropriation that has been approved and part of revenue target.
-It will happen” the MP for Tolon said.
+“The E-levy when we come back to parliament….we only adjourned and it was in form as it was when we adjourned, when we come back, the majority side and the leader of government business who’s the Majority Leader will look at how government business will go and we will table it…..the E-levy as I have said is part of the budget that has been approved, it is part of the appropriation that has been approved and part of revenue target.
+It will happen,” the MP for Tolon said.

 Ken Ofori-Atta at the presentation of the 2022 budget announced government’s intention to slap a 1.75% charge on all electronic transactions including mobile money.